ComfyAssets/kiko-trainer/README.md

 Defaults are `models` and `outputs`, matching the repo layout and Docker mounts (`/app/models`, `/app/outputs`).

-In the Training page, “Model Paths (Advanced)” lets you override UNet/CLIP/T5/VAE paths for the generated training script and exports.
-Leave these fields empty to use env defaults.
-Backend training resolves paths on the server and does not depend on these UI overrides.
+In the Training page, “Model Paths (Advanced)” lets you override UNet/CLIP/T5/VAE paths.
+If provided, the backend will use these overrides for training; otherwise it resolves paths server-side from your configured models directory.
+These overrides are also reflected in the generated script and exports.

 ## 📖 Usage